AdrianMaina/my-duka-backend/README.md

 ## ✉️ Email Invite Setup

 1.  **Sign up for SendGrid** or a similar email service.
-2. Get your API key.
+2. Get your API keys.
 3. Add `SENDGRID_API_KEY` and `DEFAULT_FROM_EMAIL` to your `.env` file.
 4. In `myduka/settings.py`, change the `EMAIL_BACKEND` to use the SendGrid backend (see their documentation for specifics).
 5. Create a `users/utils.py` file and implement the `send_invite_email` function to send the actual email.